Looking for information about your firm's panel status?

 Lloyds TSB Scotland

-conveyancing panel and due to complete a purchase shortly.
-I dont have a Mortgage Deed for the client to sign.
+conveyancing panel and due to complete a purchase within the next week.
+I can not locate a Mortgage Deed for the client to sign.

 Who do I contact at Lloyds TSB Scotland to request substitute deeds?

 to obtain standard documents.
-The The Council of Mortgage Lenders Handbook has an individual inquiry for lenders to cite who to contact to obtain standard documents.
+The The Council of Mortgage Lenders Handbook has an express section for lenders to reveal who to contact to obtain standard documents.

 Lloyds TSB Scotland in their Part 2’s state:

-It is likely that you will need to disclose your Lloyds TSB Scotland conveyancing panel reference.
+You will need to quote your Lloyds TSB Scotland conveyancing panel reference.

 Find a Lawyer on the Lloyds TSB Scotland Solicitor Panel